florinmirica/My-Garage/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+# Specifications

+This is a small app developed in Angular that lets the user to add cars to his garage, adding details about each car.
+You can add or edit/delete cars from the garage.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.